Tampa Bay Buccaneers vs. Carolina Panthers NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Panthers stats and trends

-- Carolina has hit the over in 50% of its opportunities this year (seven times over 14 games with a set point total).

-- The Panthers average 19.4 points per game, comparable to the 21.9 the Buccaneers give up.
+- The Panthers have been underdogs by 10 points or more one time this season and have not covered the spread once.

+- Carolina's games this year have eclipsed the over/under seven times in 14 opportunities (50%).

-- When Carolina puts up more than 21.9 points, it is 3-2 against the spread and 3-2 overall.
+- When Carolina records more than 21.9 points, it is 3-2 against the spread and 3-2 overall.

-- Carolina is 4-2 against the spread and 4-2 overall when the team churns out over 333.6 yards.
+- Carolina is 4-2 against the spread and 4-2 overall when the team totals more than 333.6 yards.

-- The Panthers have turned the ball over 24 times, one fewer times than the Buccaneers have forced turnovers (25).
+- This year the Panthers have 24 turnovers, one fewer than the Buccaneers have takeaways (25).

 Home and road insights

-- Carolina has covered the spread twice at home, and is 2-5 overall there, this season.

-- This year, in seven home games, Carolina has gone over the total three times.
+- In three of seven games at home this season, Carolina has gone over the total.

-- Tampa Bay has two wins against the spread, and is 4-3 overall, on the road.
+- Tampa Bay is 4-3 overall, with two wins against the spread, in away games.

-- On the road, the Buccaneers are unbeaten ATS (1-0) as 10-point favorites or more.
+- The Buccaneers are unbeaten ATS (1-0) on the road as 10-point favorites or more.

-- This year, in seven away games, Tampa Bay has gone over the total three times.
+- Tampa Bay has hit the over in three of seven road games this year.

 Powered by Data Skrive.